vrokad/build-guide/topic/k2c-qli-build-ga/github_workflow_unregistered_users.rst

 =============================================

-The following sections provide instructions to use GitHub to make a build utilizing the prebuilt proprietary binary images.
+The following sections provide instructions to use GitHub to make a build utilizing the prebuilt proprietary binaries/images.

 .. _host_machine_req_github_workflow_unregistered_users: